Give me good digestion, Lord, And also something to digest; but where and how that something comes I leave to Thee, who knoweth best. Mary Webb

 I hate it when any part of my digestive system isn't working properly.
 With Sjogren's I don't have saliva, so I have to drink large amounts of water with every bite.
 Sometimes I will drink two quarts of water just to make it through breakfast.

-This also causes problems with swallowing.
+Sjogren's also causes problems with swallowing.
 I will get food caught in my esophagus and it will try to come back up.
 The pain is excruciating when this happens.
-My chest, back, jaw, head hurt from the pain.
-I had to be hospitalized for a day.
+My chest, back, jaw, and head hurts from the pain.
+The last time this happened I had to be hospitalized for a day.
+I had a piece of chicken get caught in my esophagus.
 That was the most expensive piece of chicken I have ever eaten.